SabiMantock/sabimantock/README.md

 ### Hi there, I am Sabi Mantock 👋
-<em>I am a software developer whose goal is to help create softwares and apps to simplify the everyday life </em>
+<em>I am a software engineer whose goal is to help create software and apps to simplify everyday life </em>

 ### Profile views: